2025 Grand National

 The 2025 Grand National (officially known as the Randox 2025 Grand National for sponsorship reasons) was the 177th annual running of the Grand National horse race.
 It took place on Saturday 5 April 2025, at Aintree near Liverpool, England.
 The winner was Nick Rockett, trained by Willie Mullins and ridden by his son, amateur jockey Patrick Mullins.
-The death of Celebre d'Allen two days after the race, following his collapse after the last fence and subsequent lung infection, led to widespread public concern, as well as criticism of racing and the British Horseracing Authority from animal rights groups.

 The race

 The 2025 Grand National took place on Saturday 5 April 2025, at Aintree near Liverpool, England.
 There were an initial 90 entries in January 2025, with 34 runners (the maximum field size) confirmed on 3 April.
 Eighteen of the runners were trained in Ireland, including six from the yard of trainer Willie Mullins.

 The runners raced over about 4 mi 2+1/2 furlong, completing two circuits of the course and jumping thirty fences.
 The total prize fund was £1 million, with £500,000 awarded to the winner and progressively smaller sums to placed horses, down to £5,000 for tenth place.
 Following a spell of dry and sunny weather the course had been watered and the race was run on good to soft ground.

 The race was won by 33/1 Nick Rockett, trained by Mullins and ridden by his son, amateur jockey Patrick Mullins.
 Nick Rockett jumped into the lead at the last and drew away from I Am Maximus, winner in 2024, on the run-in to win by two and a half lengths.
 Grangeclare West took third place to give Mullins a clean sweep of the first three places.
 The 13/2 favourite, Iroko, took fourth place.
 Sixteen runners completed the course; three horses fell; one horse was brought down; one horse unseated the rider; thirteen horses were pulled up.

 Two horses were injured and assessed on the course before walking into a horse ambulance.
 Broadway Boy fell heavily at the 25th fence, Valentine's Brook, having been leading the field.
 He was able to return to his stables the following day.
 Celebre d'Allen collapsed on the run-in.
 Broadway Boy's jockey, Tom Bellamy, sustained a broken wrist in the fall.
 Nick Scholfield, who pulled up on Monbeg Genius, announced his retirement after the race.
 The winning jockey was given an eight-day suspension after the Whip Review Committee found he had used his whip eight times after the final fence, when the permitted number was seven times.